MarcoIeni/release-plz/website/docs/faq.md

 Here are some reasons why you might want to edit the release PR:

-- edit the changelog: the changelog produced by release-plz is a good starting point, but you might want to add more details to it.
+- edit the changelog: the changelog file, e.g. `CHANGELOG.md` produced by release-plz is a good starting point, but you might want to add more details to it.
+  release-plz will only use the relevant version part of the merged changelog file (i.e. not the generated changelog in the merge request description) to populate the corresponding git release.
 - edit the version: if you forgot to mark a commit as a [breaking change](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer), or if cargo-semver-checks